');

 About Rochester, MN

-Rochester is a major city in Minnesota with a population of 121,638 residents.
-The median household income is $87,767 per year, which is above the national average.
-The median age in Rochester is 36.4 years.
+Rochester is a major city located in Minnesota with a population of 121,638 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $87,767 per year, which is 17% above the national median of $75,149.
+The median age of 36.4 years is close to the US median age of 38.9 years.

 How Rochester Ranks in Minnesota